dannyw3292/Entry-01-Introduction/week3.md

 <img src="Images/lowpoly.png" alt="png">
 <img src="Images/lowpoly2.png" alt="png">
 <br>
 I was thinking the whole time while making it, "There has got to be an easier way to create this and not... make it look so doo-doo" and I forgot to note down what I wanted to do to solve this problem.
+When I first got the thought, I was like "Nah, I'll just write it down later" and now I can't remember what I wanted to do.